spiceai/quickstarts/spiceai/README.md

 Saved datasets/eth_recent_blocks/dataset.yaml
 ```

-Thhe content of dataset.yaml is the following:
+The content of dataset.yaml is the following:

 ```yaml
 from: spice.ai/eth.recent_blocks